saurabhmishraiitg/learn-java/notes/java-interview.md

   - Guarantee on the state of the object results in simpler implementation concerns
   - Thread safety is implied
 - **Question** What is difference between Runnable and Thread approach for Multi Threading (<https://manikandanmv.wordpress.com/tag/extends-thread-vs-implements-runnable/>)
-  - When you extends Thread class, after that you can’t extend any other class which you required.
+  - When you extends Thread class, after that you can't extend any other class which you required.
 (As you know, Java does not allow inheriting more than one class).
   - When you implements Runnable, you can save a space for your class to extend any other class in future or now.
   - When you extends Thread class, each of your thread creates unique object and associate with it.
   - When you implements Runnable, it shares the same object to multiple threads.